COVID-19

 A plan of a call centre divided into three parallel rows with the seats of coronavirus cases marked.
 Most people on one side of the floor and only a handful on the other side were infected due to the area of stairs, elevators, and washrooms in between

 This is a commonplace book to organize the most important, useful, and long-term reliable information and data sources I have found.
 Because the situation is constantly changing, this is not the easiest read.
-Check out data and rigorous analysis, policy advocacy, status reports, preparation, hygene, humour, and unsorted or just browse.
+Check out categories like:

 My commonplace book includes German, some Italian, and English resources and focuses on Austria and Canada which are the countries most important to me.